 What could be better than Christmas spent in a country house in Ireland?
 With roaring fires, afternoon teas, hot chocolate and lively guests to meet?

-The worldwide recession means that this is the best opportunity you’ll ever have to live your dream and take that winter break you’ve always dreamed of.
 Start by exploring one of Ireland’s best tourist guides and soon you’ll have your feet up in resplendent surrounds – in a country where a white Christmas is always a distinct possibility.

 10. Christchurch Cathedral